Deliberative Lab Communication Introduction

 Deliberative Lab Communication

 Deliberative Lab Communication provides a way to incorporate discussion of ethical issues in research into the routine daily life of the lab, tied to the work that lab members are doing.
-This makes it personal, relevant, and real, as opposed to more theoretical and delivered by outside experts as through RCR courses.
+This makes it personal, relevant, and real, as opposed to more theoretical content delivered by outside experts or through asynchronous non-instructor led modules.

 What is Deliberative Lab Communication and Why Use It?

 Deliberative Lab Communication (DLC) is a way to incorporate discussion of ethical issues in research into the routine daily life of the lab, tied to the work that lab members are doing.
-This makes it personal, relevant, and real, as opposed to more theoretical and delivered by outside experts as through Responsible Conduct of Research (RCR) courses.
+This makes it personal, relevant, and real, as opposed to more theoretical content delivered by outside experts or through asynchronous non-instructor led modules, as through Responsible Conduct of Research (RCR) courses.

 Research shows that using this framework for lab conversations leads to participants gaining a deeper understanding of and appreciation for specific topics, including authorship and data management.

 A facilitator using the DLC framework seeks to elicit respectfully and inclusively the perspectives of everyone around a specific topic or practice related to the ethical dimensions of research, using a minimally structured format for the discussion.
-[1] [8] The focus is on the process as opposed to any given outcome or consensus.
+[1] [8] The facilitator is not an expert who comes in to tell the group how to handle any given issue.
+Rather, the facilitator's role is to guide the group in reflecting on their practices, offering a neutral perspective as someone who is not part of the research team.
+The focus is on the process as opposed to any given outcome or consensus.
 These conversations need not be long (usually 60-90 minutes) and can focus on a variety of focused topics that are relevant to researchers in a lab environment.

 The responsible, ethical practice of research requires researchers to give reasons and justifications for their actions, both to the other members of their research team as well as to external audiences.
 By engaging in deliberative communication, lab members get to practice this skill, improving communication and understanding of ethical issues in the day-to-day research environment.
 Many consider a lab participating in a deliberative lab conversation to qualify as in-person RCR education.